 IPX9K Severe washdown jets High-pressure, high-temperature water jets

 Key point: IP69K tells you the fixture can survive harsh washdown water exposure.
-It does not inherently guarantee corrosion resistance against specific chemicals.
+It does not inherently guarantee corrosion resistance against specific chemicals or long-term fastener degradation.

 What NEMA 4X Actually Covers